nf-core/dualrnaseq/docs/usage.md

 You can create your own configuration file with sets of reference files and save it here: `...conf/genomes.config`

-> See the [Nextflow documentation](https://www.nextflow.io/docs/latest/config.html) for instructions.
+> See the [Nextflow documentation](https://www.nextflow.io/docs/latest/config.html) and [Reference genomes](https://nf-co.re/usage/reference_genomes) for instructions.

 The syntax for this reference configuration would be the following: